parinfer/parinfer.js/resources/public/index.md

 you an environment to fix them, after which the code is automatically formatted and ready for Indent Mode should you choose to switch.

-### Paren Mode used to fix existing files
+### Fixing existing files

-We must take parens literally when opening an existing file, so we run it through Safe Mode before trying to switch to Indent Mode.
+We must take parens literally when opening an existing file.
+Incidentally, Paren Mode is perfect for this job, so we preprocess existing files with it before ever trying to switch to Indent Mode.

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>